Affiliate links on Android Authority may earn us a commission. Learn more.

-If you choose to use traditional navigation keys on your smartphone, going “back” a web page within Chrome for Android is easy.
+Unlike the desktop version of the Chrome browser, Chrome for Android does not show the forward and back buttons.
+But if you choose to use traditional navigation keys on your smartphone, going “back” a web page within Chrome for Android is still easy.
+All you have to do is take your finger and swipe from left to right.
 But how do you then go forward?
 The forward button is actually hidden in the menu, so there are quite a few taps involved to perform that action.

 How to enable Chrome gestures

 To enable this new feature, you’ll need to switch it on the flags area of Chrome.
 This might seem daunting, but it’s actually quite easy and totally safe to do.

 Follow the steps below and consult the screenshots for help if needed:

 - Open up Chrome for Android and type “chrome://flags” in the address bar at the top.

 - Once in the flags area, type “history nav” in the search bar.

 - When you see the “History navigation with gesture” option, tap the box where it says “Default.”

 - Tap on the “Enable” option.